annaphp/spring_notes/spring_review_answers.md

 - local (one resource/db)

 Describe Java exception hierarchy, what are checked/unchecked exceptions?
-- There are checked and unchecke exceptions in Java, checked exceptions are checked by JVM and compiler. unchecked are not checked by JVM and thrown during run time.
+- There are checked and unchecked exceptions in Java, checked exceptions are checked by JVM and compiler. unchecked are not checked by JVM and thrown during run time.

 In spring declarative transactions, when is transaction marked for rollback?